nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Sorting candidates by attribute field: `sort`

-Returns a list of candidates sorted by the specified attribute field.
+Returns a list of candidates sorted by the specified attribute field in ascending order (A-Z, 0-9).

 Format: `sort s/ATTRIBUTE_FIELD`